-This black bean and corn salad started as a way to use up leftovers, but it became a staple for hot days and casual dinners.
-I love how the smoky sweetness of corn plays off the hearty beans.
-It’s one of those dishes where the ingredients are simple, but the flavor punch is surprisingly bold.
-Plus, it’s easy enough to throw together with pantry staples, no fuss required.
+This black bean and corn salad started as a way to use up leftovers, but it quickly became a staple for hot days and casual dinners.
+I love how the smoky sweetness of corn plays off the hearty beans, creating a surprisingly bold flavor punch from such simple, humble ingredients.

 Why I keep coming back to this salad